pmarkert/hyperpotamus/README.md

 http://www.google.com
 ```

 This script makes a request to the url and makes sure that the page returned an HTTP 200 OK status code.
+Paste it into a separate text
+files, maybe 'super-simple.yml' and run it with `hyperpotamus super-simple.yml --verbose`.
+If you leave off the `--verbose` options, you
+won't see any results (at least not yet), but don't worry, hyperpotamus is still working.
+Go ahead and try it.

 #### OK, a little bit harder?
 ```yaml